fugu-chop/launch_school/daily_logs/10_daily_log_jun2021.md

 __*Thoughts*__<br/>
 Polished off Lesson 1.
 It got a bit boring, and I still didn't do all that well in the quiz.
 It will be a struggle to complete this module; it's really not my favourite aspect of the course.

+##### 16/06/21 (Wed)
+__*Concepts covered*__<br/>
+- LS175 - Optional Projects
+  - Contact List
+- LS180 - Database Foundations
+  - Lesson 2: Schema, Data & SQL
+    - DDL, DML, DCL Fundamentals
+    - Data Types

+__*Time spent*__<br/>
+123 minutes

+__*Thoughts*__<br/>
+Not much to note on the LS180 front.
+The material so far seems to be broadly a revision of the SQL book.
+The Contact List project continues - I was able to figure out a bug that's been annoying me - when setting a `value=` field in an `input` element, you have to wrap the returned value in quotation marks; otherwise if your string has spaces, the `input` will cut off anything after the first space.